-So far, Selce has installed solar arrays on eleven community sites including seven local schools, two leisure centers, one church, and one hotel.
+So far, Selce has installed solar arrays on eleven community sites including seven local schools, two leisure centers, a church and an hotel linked with an innovative community sculpture.

 Schools in the Royal Borough of Greenwich